 WRI Europe is registered as a not-for-profit foundation, referred to as a stichting under Dutch law and is based in The Hague.
 WRI Europe works to increase the Institute's global impact by fostering innovative partnerships, sharing WRI research findings, and ensuring that WRI learns from European insights and experience in development and environmental protection.
 WRI Europe also actively engages with bilateral donors, foundations and other partners to mobilize funding to support our work.
 The European Union plays a key role in promoting sustainable development, within Europe and on the global stage.
-WRI Europe engages with European partners to advance shared goals.
+WRI Europe engages with Europe